emperorofmars/stf-unity/readme.md

 # Original Motivation
 I make avatars for VR.
 The by far most popular and relevant social VR application is VRChat.
 VR avatars can also be used for V-Tubing, rendering/filmmaking and various other applications.

-The single relevant format for VR & V-Tubing avatars is a `.unitypackage` that contains a scene with a setup for a specific application, usually VRChat only, somewhere in its hirarchy.
+The single relevant format for VR & V-Tubing avatars is a `.unitypackage` that contains a scene with a setup for a specific application, usually VRChat only, somewhere in its hierarchy.

 There is no interoperability for avatars.
-And it is severely lacking for 3d models by themselves.
 Using those avatars as an end-user is prohibitively difficult as it requires the use of a Game-Engine like Unity.

-This project is supposed to improve that, by creating a prototype/proof of concept of an extensible file format for 3d models.
-It should be trivial to extend to support fully featured VR & V-Tubing Avatars.
+STF should be able to easily host an extension for application agnostic & fully featured VR & V-Tubing avatars.

-Once such a format exists, I hope a sort of 'Character Editor' application can be made.
+Once such a format exists, I hope a sort of 'Character Editor' application can be created.
 End-users would be able to adapt their avatars as easily as in a video-game character creation screen and easily use them in applications like VRChat and VSeeFace.
 Currently, there is not even a 3d asset interchange format that satisfies basic needs, so this lies in the far future.

 # Current Status
 Most functionality which can be expected of a 3d model & scene file-format is implemented, not to full completion, but enough to show how the format is supposed to work.
 The UI/UX of STF tooling is at a bare minimum level.